jjoonnaasss/BP2019Garmin/samsung/README.md

 ## SamsungTest

 This folder contains a demo application that illustrates the most important aspects of working with the SDK.
+It reads different types of data from the Samsung Health store, converts them to the ODV format and displays them.
 The app is written in [Kotlin](https://kotlinlang.org/) using the [Android Studio IDE](https://developer.android.com/studio).

 The Samsung Health Android SDK can be downloaded [here](https://developer.samsung.com/health/android/overview.html).